Chin-Fu-Liu/Arterial_Atlas/README.md

 ProbArterialAtlas_average.nii: 4D image of the arterial territory maps, calculated by averaging of lesion masks.
 Each dimension represents the probability of a voxel to belong to a certain vascular territory (ACA, MCA, PCA, VB, respectively).

-ProbArterialAtlas_BMM.nii: 4D image of the arterial territory maps, calculated by the BMM method.
+ProbArterialAtlas_BMM.nii: 4D image of the arterial territory maps, calculated by the Bernoulli Mixture Model(BMM) method.
 Each dimension represents the probability of a voxel to belong to a certain vascular territory (ACA, MCA, PCA, VB, respectively).

 BorderZone_ProbAve.nii: 4D image showing the ratio of average probability maps;